 Monica has 29 years of experience in the field of mental health including, forensics, child and adolescents, refugees, substance abuse, and hospice.
 She oversees the CHRIS Counseling Center, which has seen a 306% growth over the past five years.
 She has been an active volunteer with the American Red Cross since 1988 serving as a Disaster Mental Health Clinician.
 Monica has been deployed on numerous disasters including California earthquakes and Atlanta floods.
 She is a certified grief counselor, and a public speaker for professional conferences, both locally and nationally.
 Monica is passionate about helping low-income and underserved people get high quality treatment.

 Anne joined CHRIS 180 in 2016 with more than 16 years experience in strategic communications, marketing, and public relations.
 She is a graduate of Hollins University with a BA in Communication Studies.
 Prior to joining CHRIS 180, Anne managed all communications and marketing for Hands On Atlanta and her experience includes brand management and strategy, event planning, nonprofit and corporate public relations, and internal and external communication strategy.
-Anne serves on the Friends Board of Children’s Healthcare of Atlanta.
-Anne and her husband Terrell have three children: Chase (9), Hannah (6), and Caroline (2).
+Anne and her husband Terrell have three children: Chase (10), Hannah (8), and Caroline (3).